dagongren1997/dagongren1997.github.io/_pages/about.md

   - /about.html
 ---

-I’m a second year graduate student interested in the mathematical foundations of quantum information and quantum error correction.
+I’m a second year graduate student in mathematics at UC Davis.
+I'm interested in the mathematical foundations of quantum error correction and quantum information.

 I am fortunate to be advised by both <a href="https://www.math.ucdavis.edu/~greg/" target="_blank">Greg Kuperberg</a> and <a href= "http://www.isaackimquantum.com" target="_blank"> Isaac Kim</a>.